tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Need to find where ProjectileLoader.DrawHeldProjInFrontOfHeldItemAndArms (ModProjectile.DrawHeldProjInFrontOfHeldItemAndArms) should go.
 PlayerDrawSet removed heldProjOverHand and there are new fields as well.
 Seems like `SelectedDrawnProjectile.drawLayer == 8` replaced it in DrawPlayer_31_ProjectileOverArm?
 ProjectileDrawLayerID.HeldProjOverHand exists.
 - SoundID.TML: NPCHit58, NPCDeath67, NPCDeath68, Item179-199
 - CreateTrackable now has maxInstances parameter, need to make sure they are applied to our changes.
-- Item.CanStack has been added.
-ItemLoader.CanStack patches should probably be moved into it.
 - Item.IsTheSameAs removed
 - RefreshInfoAccsFromItemType is now being called on vanity equipment too.
 Does this affect any of our changes?
 Is any slot now being checked twice?
 Do we need to adjust ModAccessorySlotPlayer for the same behavior?
 - `//TML: Eventide and nightglow handled by Item.useLimitPerAnimation.` comment now commenting out item 5669.
 Might need to make changes to that item similar to 4956